alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>HTTPUploadExfil - a (very) simple HTTP server written in Go that's useful for getting files (and other information) off a machine using HTTP: https://github.com/IngoKl/HTTPUploadExfil</li>
           <li>GC2-sheet - GC2 (Google Command and Control) is a Command and Control application that allows an attacker to execute commands on the target machine using Google Sheet and exfiltrates data using Google Drive: https://github.com/looCiprian/GC2-sheet</li>
           <li>tor-rootkit - a Python 3 standalone Windows 10 / Linux Rootkit.
 The networking communication get's established over the tor network: https://github.com/emcruise/tor-rootkit</li>
+          <li>DNSStager - an open-source project based on Python used to hide and transfer your payload using DNS: https://github.com/mhaskar/DNSStager</li>
            </span>
           </p3>